JamesWnamazu/RPG-Leveling-Balancer/README.md

+# RPG-Leveling-Balancer</h1>
+A program made to assist in determining the total number and type of enemy encounters for turn-based RPG game development.

 <div align="center">
-  <h1>RPG-Leveling-Balancer</h1>
-  <h2>A program made to assist in determining the total number and type of enemy encounters for turn-based RPG game development.</h2>
   <img src="preview.PNG" alt="App Preview" width="400">
 </div>